-This refreshing and healthy Sumo Citrus Mango Smoothie Bowl is a great way to start the day or enjoy as a smarter option when hungry for a snack.
-Not sure what Sumo Citrus is?
-Read on!
+This refreshing and healthy Sumo Citrus Mango Smoothie Bowl is a pretty and delicious way to start the day.
+Or enjoy as a smarter option when hungry for a snack!

 They are those extra-large, rather weathered-looking oranges with a funky knot on the top crated next to their more flawless kin, the well-known navel.